mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 First, we need to briefly touch upon what a policy is.
 At its simplest, a policy is a function that decides what action to take given some context.
 This function, how we define it and optimize its behavior is the core focus of this article.

-In the example below we have a simple environment where the policy chooses from three possible actions _left_, _middle_ and _right_.
+In the example below we have a simple environment where in each frame the policy chooses from three possible actions _left_, _middle_ and _right_.
 The corresponding buttons allow you to select which action you want to reward the <a href="#policy" title="A policy is...">policy</a> for choosing.

 <canvas id="policy_gradient_ex"></canvas>
 <center>